Corsair CX750M Power Supply

-A quick look at the Corsair CX750M power supply box, it looks like it could be a great little unit providing 63A on the 12v rails.
+A quick look at the Corsair CX750M power supply box, it looks like it could be a great little unit providing 63A on a single 12v rail.
 Nothing to should home about in terms of raw pc power supply output but it will get the job done.

 If anything goes wrong within 3 years of purchasing the power supply and it wasn’t your fault, Corsair will get it repaired coming with a 3-year warranty and lifetime access to Corsair’s technical support service.

 Corsair CX750M Technical Specifications